 - (a) Starter Landscaping.
 To improve the appearance from the street, new residential development shall include a minimum starter package for landscaping.
 At a minimum, these starter packages shall include: turf grass, shrubbery, at least one street tree, a front yard tree, and an efficient irrigation system necessary to sustain the vegetation.
-Required tree plantings shall be shade trees. - (b) Fencing Standards.
-Two types of fences are allowed within residential areas: "picket" fences and "privacy" fences.
+Required tree plantings shall be shade trees.
+A mixture of two to three varieties of shade trees shall be used in the minimum starter package.
+Preferred shade tree include oak, maple and magnolias. - (b) Fencing Standards.
+Two types of fences are allowed within residential areas: "picket" fences and "privacy" fences. - 1.
+Front Yard. - a.
+Picket fences shall be not more than 4 feet in height.
+Picket fences shall not be solid and shall not be more than 50% opaque above 30 inches in height. - b.
+A possible alternative to a picket fence is a hedge which shall be maintained at a maximum height of not more than 4 feet.
+A trellis, gate, or arbor shall be exempt from the maximum height when located where the walk (from the public sidewalk to the porch) passes through the fence or hedge. - c.
+Picket fences or hedges may be located at the back of sidewalks along the front or street side yard of a lot.
+They may also be located along the alley to give privacy to an accessory unit yard, with a minimum setback of 10 feet from the rear property line.

-1. Front Yard.
+2. Rear and Side Yard.